-Pete Rose Believes Baseball Ban Has Cost Him $100 Million Since 1980’s
+NESN

 “I’m not bitter at all but … I’m not gonna get on your show or anybody else’s show and (expletive) about not being in the Hall of Fame.
 I’m the one who screwed up, I’m the one that’s gonna live with it,” Rose told the trio, as transcribed by Cincinnati.com.
 “Realistically, guys, me betting on my own team to win — which I did back in the ’80s — cost me $100 million.”

 How did he reach that figure?
-Well, considering he’d been managing the Reds at around $4 million a year, plus “all the off-field stuff” he was involved in, Rose thinks he likely would have made nine-figures over the last few decades.
+Well, considering he’d been managing the Reds for around $4 million a year, plus “all the off-field stuff” he was involved in, Rose thinks he likely would have made nine figures over the last few decades.

 Instead, he missed out on what could have been an epic payday.